red6/dmn-check/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/de1a1aa377520c44c3a7/maintainability)](https://codeclimate.com/github/red6/dmn-check/maintainability)
 [![Maven Central Version](https://img.shields.io/maven-central/v/de.redsix/dmn-check.svg)](http://search.maven.org/#search|gav|1|g:"de.redsix"%20AND%20a:"dmn-check")

-# DMN-Check Maven plugin
+# dmn-check

-This is a Maven plugin which performs various static analyses on [Decision Model Notation (DMN)](https://en.wikipedia.org/wiki/Decision_Model_and_Notation) files to detect inconsistencies and bugs.
+This is a tool for the validation of [Decision Model Notation (DMN)](https://en.wikipedia.org/wiki/Decision_Model_and_Notation) files.
+It performs various static analyses to detect inconsistencies and bugs in your decision models.

+You can use dmn-check in three ways.

+* As a Maven plugin that can be integrated into your build process and continues integration to prevent bugs from slipping into your artifacts.
+* Integrated into the development of your decision models by using the [Camunda Modeler](https://camunda.com/products/modeler/) plugin.
+* Integrated into your custom tools by using the provided Maven modules (dmn-check-core and dmn-check-validators).

-Currently the plugin checks among others for the following:
+Currently dmn-check checks among others for the following:
 * Duplicate rules
 * Conflicting rules
 * Shadowed rules